ragibkl/adblock-dns-server/EXAMPLES/k3s/README.md

 kubectl apply -f 'https://sunstone.dev/keel?namespace=keel&username=admin&password=admin&tag=latest'
 ```

-## Install the adblock server
+# Run the adblock server

+1. Before proceeding any further, open the `adblock.yaml` file, and inspect the ConfigMap section.
+Feel free to edit the values as you see fit.

-Apply the deployment
+2. Apply the deployment
 ```
 kubectl apply -f adblock.yaml
 ```